 Be on the lookout if your dog seems to lick, scratch, rub, or chew excessively at a certain spot on their body; this could be a sign of a grass awn infection.
-Also look for redness, inflammation, irritation, and sores with a discharge on the body.
-Finally, take note if your dog is lethargic, depressed or has a decrease appetite.
-It’s best to see your vet immediately in case of these symptoms.
+Also look for redness, inflammation, irritation, and sores with discharge.
+Take note if your dog seems extra tired, depressed or has a lowered appetite.

 When is it safe to remove a grass awn from my dog?

 If you notice some grass awns on your dog’s fur, remove them as soon as possible.
-You can remove them by hand, or use a brush to help speed up the process2.
+You can remove them by hand, or use a brush to speed things up2.

-It is generally safe to remove grass awns from your dog yourself any time the awns have not penetrated the dog’s body.
+It is generally safe to remove grass awns from your dog yourself, as long as the awns have not got into your dog’s body.

-If you notice grass awns have punctured the skin, or are in your dog’s nose for example, it’s best not to remove them yourself but seek veterinary assistance as soon as possible.
+If you notice grass awns have punctured the skin, or are in your dog’s nose for example, it’s best not to remove them yourself but seek a vet’s assistance as soon as possible.

-Since the awns typically have hooks or barbs at the end of them, removing them yourself could cause breakage.
-This means that a tiny piece of the awn could remain in your dog’s body, leading to local inflammation and infection.
+Since awns typically have hooks or barbs at the end of them, removing them yourself could cause them to snap or break.
+This means that a tiny piece of the awn might remain in your dog’s body, leading to local inflammation and infection.
 Not to mention, it could travel deeper into the dog’s body and damage internal organs.

-So it’s best to see a vet immediately if you suspect that a grass awn might have penetrated your dog’s skin (or any other body part).
+It’s best to see a vet immediately if you suspect a grass awn might have penetrated your dog’s skin (or any other body part).

 Treatment for grass awns in dogs

 Treatment for grass awns in dogs first involves identifying the injury, which is tricky because grass awns can be difficult to spot.
 At the vet, a thorough physical examination will help to determine the location of the grass awn.
-X-rays or ultrasound may also be used to locate the foreign object.
+X-rays or ultrasound may also be used to locate awns.
 The goal of treatment is to successfully remove the grass awn and remove or heal any tissue that has been affected.
-This often involves surgery and antibiotic therapy, not to mention pain and anti-inflammatory medicine3.
+This often involves surgery and antibiotic therapy, not to mention medicine against pain and inflammation3.

 Prevention for grass awns in dogs

-It’s difficult to completely eliminate the possibility of your dog coming into contact with grass awns.
-But here are some precautions you can take to hopefully avoid having to go to the vet with a grass awn emergency later:
+It’s difficult to completely rule out the chances of your dog coming into contact with grass awns.
+But here are some precautions you can take to avoid having to go to the vet with a grass awn emergency later:

-- Check your dog’s coat and feet regularly; remove any grass seeds as soon as they are found
+- Check your dog’s coat and feet regularly; remove any grass seeds as soon as you find them

-- Your dog has a long, shaggy coat?
-Trim the hair if possible during in summer months
+- If your dog has a long, shaggy coat, trim their hair (if that’s an option) in summer months

 - Brush or comb your dog immediately after they spend time outdoors